Finite element approximation for quantitative photoacoustic tomography in a diffusive regime: Inverse diffusivity problem

 where $\wl_{h}(q_h)\in V_h$ is the weak solution of

 Here, the admissible set is defined as

-The discrete problem \eqref{eqn:dis_functional}-\eqref{eqn:dis_constraint} is well-posed: there exists at least one global minimizer $q_h^*$ and it depends continuously on the data perturbation.
-The main objective in this section is to bound the approximation error $\|q^{\dag}-q_h^*\|_{L^2\II} $.
+The discrete problem \eqref{eqn:dis_functional}-\eqref{eqn:dis_constraint} is well-posed: for every $\alpha>0$, there exists at least one global minimizer $q_h^*$ and it depends continuously on the data perturbation. {Moreover, as the noise level $\delta\to0^+$, the sequence of minimizers converges to the exact coefficient $q^\dagger$ in $H^1(\Omega)$, provided the regularization parameter $\alpha$ is chosen properly with respect to $\delta$ \cite{EnglKunischNeubauer:1989,ItoJin:2015}.
+Although the non-convex nature of the functional means that a global minimizer is not necessarily unique, our analysis holds valid for any such global minimizer.} The main objective in this section is to bound the approximation error $\|q^{\dag}-q_h^*\|_{L^2\II} $.
 The strategy is based upon the stability analysis in the preceding section.
 Furthermore, we need the following higher regularity assumption on the exact diffusivity coefficient and boundary data.

 \begin{assum} Let $\Omega\subset \mathbb{R}^d$ ($d=2,3$) be a bounded domain with $C^{1,1}$ boundary $\partial\Omega$.
 Assume that the exact diffusivity coefficient $q^{\dag}\in W^{2,p}\II\cap \mathcal{A}_q$ with $p>d$.
 Assume the boundary data $\gl$ (with $\ell=1,\dots,L$) are taken as independent and identically distributed satisfying the expansion \eqref{eqn:reps_g}, where $\{e_k\}_{k=1}^{\infty}$ is the orthonormal basis of $H^{\frac12}(\partial\Omega)$ consisting of the eigenfunctions of the Laplace-Beltrami operator on $\partial\Omega$ and $a_k^{(\ell)}\sim N(0, \theta_k^2)$, with $\theta_k^2\lesssim \frac{1}{k^\beta}$ with $\beta>\frac{3}{d-1}+1$. \end{assum}